vigo/django2-project-template/README.md

 - Debug Mixins for your HTML templates
 - Handy utils: `console`, `console.dir()`, `numerify`, `urlify`, `save_file`
 - File widget for Django Admin: `AdminImageFileWidget`
+- Easy naming for your admin site!
+- `DJANGO_ENV` indicator for your admin site!

 ---